Git-PratikVyas/FastAPI-for-GenAI/8_ai-optimized-service/README.md

     model_name: str = Field(..., description="Name of the AI model used")
     created_at: str = Field(..., description="Timestamp of record creation")
 ```
+**Key Snippets**:
+*   `GenerationRecord`: A SQLAlchemy model defining the `generation_records` table schema for storing prompts, generated text, model name, and a timestamp in SQLite.
+*   `TextGenerationRequest`: A Pydantic model for validating API input.
+It requires a list of `prompts` and an optional `max_length`, ensuring the input data is well-formed.
+*   `TextGenerationResponse`: A Pydantic model that defines the structure of the API's JSON response, ensuring consistency and providing clear documentation for API consumers.

 ---